Explore Careers - Job Market Report

 |Location||Employment Potential||Release Date|

-For the 2016-2018 period, the employment outlook is expected to be good for Automotive service technicians, truck and bus mechanics and mechanical repairers (NOC 7321) in the Annapolis Valley region.
+The employment outlook will be good for Automotive service technicians, truck and bus mechanics and mechanical repairers (NOC 7321) in the Annapolis Valley region for the 2017-2019 period.

 Here are some key facts about Automotive service technicians, truck and bus mechanics and mechanical repairers in the Annapolis Valley region: